rshah1990/GCP_ML/AI Platform/explanation/README.md

 # Methods

 - AI explanation offers two method. **Both methods are based on concept of SHAP values**.
+- - XRAI -> images (XRAI is based on Integrated Gradients and also can’t be used on non-differentiable models)
+  - Integrated gradients -> everything else that’s differentiable.
+  - Sampled Shapley -> only for ensembles and other non-differentiable models

 ## Sampled shapely
 - For non-differentiable models such as ensemble models of tree